Gubaer/josm-scripting-plugin/docs/v1/manipulate-data.md

 ## Creating OSM primitives
-Nodes, ways, and relations can be created by invoking one of the native constructors of the respective Java classes.
+Invoke a constructor of the Java class to create a node, a way, or a relation.
 Here are two basic examples:

 ```js
 var out = java.lang.System.out;